Simone-Sgarlata/progetto_snakegioco/README.md

 this project is a snake game using python.
-You can play using the 4 directional button to move the snake.
+You can play using the 4 directional buttons to move the snake.